Executive and Professional Development

 January 23 - 24, 2017

 The Role of Human Resources Management in Every Manager's Job

 - 80% of a manager's role is managing people and dealing with people issues

 - Understand your responsibilities and liabilities in dealing with HR within your own departments

 - Training and Development

-- The HR Department may provide the tools but performance management belongs to the manager of the department.
-Performance management is much more than the annual review.
+- Performance management is much more than the annual review.
 There are daily, weekly and monthly activities that will create a performance culture and meaningful feedback for the employee, thus enhancing both their performance and yours.

 - Learn the differences between managing people within a unionized and a non-unionized environment